rgraca/SKMultilineLabel/README.md

 # SKMultilineLabel
-An Objective-C conversion from a Swift version at https://gist.github.com/craiggrummitt/03bfa93c07e247ee9358.
+An Objective-C conversion from a Swift version at https://gist.github.com/craiggrummitt/03bfa93c07e247ee9358, with the corrections some folks pointed out.